jmwerner/Jitter/README.md

     jitter.start("<API key>","<API secret>","<Access token>", "<Access token secret>")

 also, make sure your application is given read and write access in order for all features to work.
-Once an API connection has been made, the following example commands can be executed with ease:
+Once an API connection has been made, the following example commands can be executed with ease.

+### Commands

 1. Watch your twitter timeline update in real time